instabaines/Deposit-_Predictive_Model/README.md

 did not subscribe to a term deposit.
 The goal is to to come up with a robust predictive model that would help identify customers who would or would not subscribe to their term deposit in the future.</p>
+<p>The algorithms employed in this study are divided intow two groups</p>
+<p>1.
+Preprocessing (PCA, MinMaxScaler,imblearn)</p>
+<p>2.Classification (XGBoost,LogisticRegression and MLPClassifier)</p>

+The structure of the notebook is as follows:

+● Requirement.txt - which python packages are needed to run the code ● Main.py - contains all the necessary classes and functions from other files and automates the process of pre-processing, model training, and model prediction.
+● Data.py - contains all functions and classes you write to do the pre-processing ● Model.py - contains all functions and classes you write to generate your three models
+● notebooks/ - a folder that contains jupyter notebooks used to develop the code
+● Util.py - Contains the code for the PCA analysis
+<p>The files need to be in the same folder for smooth running </p>